Surface Approximation via Asymptotic Optimal Geometric Partition

+In this subsection, we compare the surface approximation quality on the polygonal mesh with MCVT~\cite{Richter:2015:SMI}, MCVT variant~\cite{Richter15} and VSA~\cite{Cohen-Steiner:2004:VSA}.
+The VSA $L^{2,1}$ results are used for remeshing purpose.
+The discrete CDT step~\cite{Cohen-Steiner:2004:VSA} is applied on all the polygonal meshes to generate the flat surfaces for approximation evaluation.

-The input mesh is a dense sampling on a paraboloid function:
+The first comparison is a dense sampling on a paraboloid function:

-with $263,169$ vertices and $524,288$ faces.
-Since the Hessian of this function is constant everywhere, the optimally approximation requires each partition region has the same region size with the aspect ratio of $1$.
-Our partition result shows a nearly hexagonal tiling of the original surface, as shown in Fig.~\ref{fig:parabolid_cmp}.
-We explicitly perform the discrete CDT step on both polygonal meshes to generated the flat surfaces for height difference evaluation.
-It can be seen that our method produces a smaller and more equidistributed height approximation error compared with VSA.
+Since the Hessian of this function is constant everywhere, the optimal approximation requires each partition region has the same region size with the aspect ratio of $1$.
+Our partition result shows a nearly hexagonal tiling of the original surface in Fig.~\ref{fig:parabolid_cmp}.
+Since the VSA $L^{2,1}$ approach and MCVT provide no guarantee on optimal asymptotic cluster aspect ratio or size, higher approximation errors can be seen in over stretched regions of VSA and larger regions of MCVT.
+Meanwhile, MCVT variant~\cite{Richter15} scales the metric along the patch's normal direction.
+It provides some control over cluster size by homogenize the variance in the normal direction.
+Its result has the closest approximation quality to our method.
+The equidistributed height approximation error of our method is consistent with the theoretical proof in Appendix~\ref{sec::size_control}.